backstage/backstage/plugins/azure-functions/api-report.md

   list({ functionName }: { functionName: string }): Promise<FunctionsData[]>;
 }

-// Warning: (ae-missing-release-tag) "AzureFunctionsOverviewWidget" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const AzureFunctionsOverviewWidget: () => JSX.Element;

-// Warning: (ae-missing-release-tag) "azureFunctionsPlugin" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const azureFunctionsPlugin: BackstagePlugin<
   {